Are you using X (Twitter) hashtags to maximise exposure for your brand or client's X (Twitter) account?

 Using RiteTag, you get the complete picture for each hashtag.

-You can use your social media management tool, such as Sendible to find relevant hashtags for your tweets.
+You can use your social media management tool, such as Sendible, to find relevant hashtags for your tweets.
+While composing a message in our Smart Compose Box, simply ask our AI Assist for hashtag suggestions.

-Studies have shown that tweets which include hashtags are 33% more likely to be retweeted than those without them.
+Studies have shown that tweets including hashtags are 33% more likely to be retweeted than those without them.
 But which specific hashtags are most likely to help you gain traction on the platform?

 According to research by Hubspot, the most used and popular hashtags tend to be very general and can be used by most brands.
 They include:

-Celebrating holidays on Twitter is a great way to boost brand awareness and connect with your target audience.
-From holidays such as Valentine's Day, Independence Day, Thanksgiving Day, Halloween, and Christmas, to cause-related ones such as Earth Day, Pediatric Cancer Month, Black History Month, and LGBTQA+ Month, and those big sales such as Black Friday and Cyber Monday - we're sure you'll find the perfect ones to promote your client's brand while strengthening relationship with the Twitter community.
+Celebrating holidays on X (Twitter) is a great way to boost brand awareness and connect with your target audience.
+From holidays such as Valentine's Day, Independence Day, Thanksgiving Day, Halloween, and Christmas, to cause-related ones such as Earth Day, Pediatric Cancer Month, Black History Month, and LGBTQA+ Month

-To help you get started with creating an easy-to-optimise Twitter hashtag strategy for your clients' brands, we have created a couple of lists of popular niche hashtags divided by industries:
+To help you get started with creating an easy-to-optimise X (Twitter) hashtag strategy for your clients' brands, we have created a couple of lists of popular niche hashtags divided by industries:

 An additional tip for real estate posts: Experiment with adding a hashtag of a city/town where the estate is located.

-An additional tip for restaurants and bars: If you're sharing a tip, recipe or a new dish/drink on the menu, make sure to use hashtags that describe it, such as #veganproducts, #sauce, #bakedgoods.
-Additionally, you can add a location hashtag to your post.
+An additional tip for restaurants and bars: If you're sharing a tip, recipe, or a new dish/drink on the menu, make sure to use hashtags that describe it, such as #veganproducts, #sauce, #bakedgoods.
+Additionally, you can add a geo-location hashtag to your post.

-An additional tip for hotels: Add a location hashtag as well as branded hashtag to the mix.
+An additional tip for hotels: A location hashtag is essential for hotels across every social platform, along with a branded hashtag in the mix.

-An additional tip for e-commerce businesses: Be aware that a lot of marketers use these hashtags in their posts.
-So, to make sure you're targeting the right audience, you'll have to get a bit more granular with your hashtag strategy.
-Are you an #entrepreneur sharing a #entrepreneurtip?
-Or are you offering a special #blackfriday #discount to the first 20 users that sign up for your #newsletter packed with #fashiontips?
-Are you running a #flashsale campaign or are you #hiringnow new #customerservice agents?
+An additional tip for eCommerce businesses: Be aware that many marketers use these hashtags in their posts.
+To make sure you're targeting the right audience, you'll need to get a bit more granular with your hashtag strategy.

 An additional tip for social media and digital marketing agencies: sprinkle the hashtags in your copy as well.
-This way they'll become a natural part of your story and you'll be able to include other relevant hashtags, such as social media platforms (e.g. #TikTok), particular industries (#ecommercemarketing, #MarketingForStartUps, #DoctorsMarketing), and topics (#userexperience, #influencermarketing).
+This way, they'll become a natural part of your story, and you'll be able to include other relevant hashtags:

 An additional tip for fashion brands: The new generation of consumers cares deeply about causes you support, so make sure to tag your holiday and cause campaign posts with adequate hashtags such as #ecofirendly, #supportlocal, #prideweek.

-An additional tip for SaaS businesses: Try combining these general hashtags with hashtags that are targeting your audience's pain points or interests, as well as what you specialise in (#cybersecurity, #CRO, #CRM, #socialmediamanagement).
+An additional tip for SaaS businesses: Try combining these general hashtags with those that target your audience's pain points or interests, as well as those that highlight what you specialise in (#cybersecurity, #CRO, #AI, #SEO, #GEO, #AEO, #CRM, #SocialMediaManagement).

-An additional tip for franchises: Ensure to add popular Twitter hashtags that better explain the nature of the business, as well as the branded hashtag.
+An additional tip for franchises: Ensure to add popular X (Twitter) hashtags that better explain the nature of the business, as well as the branded hashtag.

-Experiment with mixing some of these general hashtags with a topic-relevant hashtag, such as #onlinelegaltraining, #techlaw, #intellectualproperty, #disabilityrights, #divorcelawyer.
-Learn more about social media marketing for law firms with our practical guide.
+Experiment with mixing general hashtags with topic-relevant hashtags, such as #onlinelegaltraining, #techlaw, #intellectualproperty, #disabilityrights, #divorcelawyer.

 Forcing hashtags into your tweets to attract attention amounts to spam.